 Loughborough welcomes students who are leaving care to study at university.
 We believe anyone with the potential to study at university should have the opportunity.

 What support is available?

 Loughborough University provides a wide range of support for care leavers:

 Choosing to go to university is an important and potentially difficult decision for all young people, though care leavers may face additional questions - who will help with the cost, what support is available and where will you live during vacations?

-Support for care leavers going to university is available from the universities, as well as from the local authorities.
+Support for care leavers going to university is available from universities, as well as from the local authorities.

 The Become Charity provides a summary of what each university offers to care leavers through their Propel webpages.
 This includes the contact details for the dedicated staff member who liaises with prospective care leaver students.